ziflex/gulp-tasks-monorepo/README.md

-# monorepo-toolkit
+# gulp-tasks-monorepo

-Gulp based toolkit for managing mono repository
+> Write once, apply for all

+Tool for running gulp tasks against multiple packages